Pokecord-Official/Pokecord-Guide/strategies/levelup.md

 ## Battles

 Defeating each Pokémon in a battle yields a specific amount of experience and effort value points, this can be viewed using the [/info](/commands/info.html) command.
-:::tip
+:::info
-The experience yield for some Pokémon has been edited for balancing purposes.
-This is indicated by the `[Balanced]` tag in the `/info` command.
+The experience yield from PVP battles is capped at a maximum of `15,000` per Pokémon.
 :::

 ## Items